 Nabil wrote a note, walked toward the waitress, and showed the waitress a note.
 As the hearing group anxiously eyed on him, the waitress read the note.
 At that moment, Nabil looked at the hearing guy and raised his hand and nodded his head.
 The hearing guy(s) worriedly raised his hand and nodded back.
 The waitress acknowledged and left.
 Nabil came back to the table.
 Then they left the restaurant.

 The hearing guys enjoyed their last moments until the bill arrived.
 They looked at the bill which cost about the double and summoned the waitress about this error.
 The waitress explained that the hearing group agreed to pay for the Deaf group -- e.g. they raised hand and nodded.
-After some dispute, finally the hearing guys unhappily paid in full.
+After some dispute, finally the hearing guys grudgingly paid in full.
 As they went outside and noticed that the Deaf group was still there in the parking lot.
-Nabil walked toward the hearing group and handed the cash to them (repaid for the their food).
-The Deaf had outsmarted them.
+Nabil walked toward the hearing group with a smirk and, lucky for the hearing guys, handed the cash to them.
+The Deaf had outsmarted them but also they were generous enough to pay back.
 The hearing guys apologized in humility.